rackerlabs/support-how-to/content/how-to/cloud-servers/add-a-linux-user-with-document-root-permissions/index.md

 Connect to your server via SFTP with the user account you created or modified.
 Try uploading a file to make sure you set the permissions correctly.
-If you get a *permission denied* error run the command, `ls -la`, in the document root, to check the directory permissions.
+If you get a *permission denied* error, run the command, `ls -la`, in the document root, to check the directory permissions.